|(Sermon-prepping, in Starbucks)

 - Study and grow in learning about the relationship between following Jesus and political involvement.
 This will assist you in transcending shallow, uninformed, hate-filled debating.
 Here are some resources that have taken me deeper.

-- Greg Lukionoff and Haidt's The Coddling of the American Mind is the best book I've read in 2019.
+- I loved Lukionoff and Haidt's excellent The Coddling of the American Mind.
 Haidt and Lukionoff help us understand, e.g., microaggressions and hatred and the American culture of "safetyism."

 - Haidt, The Righteous Mind: Why Good People Are Divided By Politics and Religion.
-Everyone should read this before opening their mouth about politics.
+Probably, everyone should read this before opening their mouth about politics.

 - H. Richard Niebuhr, Christ and Culture (Arguably, this is THE classic text which nicely forms intelligent discussion.
 How is Christ relevant to the world in which we live now?)